James Wilson (footballer, born 1989): Bristol Rovers

 On 23 June 2023, Wilson returned to League One with Bristol Rovers, signing a two-year deal.
 Following the completion of his signing, a late unsuccessful attempt from Wycombe Wanderers to secure his signature was revealed.
 His early time at the club was marred by injury, making just five appearances in all competitions before a knee injury picked up during training in late September ruled him out for an estimated period of six weeks.
 Having returned to first-team action, he established himself as a starter for the club, scoring his first goal in December 2023 in an FA Cup Second round victory over Crewe Alexandra.
 Following a calf injury picked up in a 2–1 victory over Charlton Athletic in December 2023, manager Matt Taylor revealed that he would be unavailable for months as opposed to weeks.

 Having played every minute of the 2024–25 season, Wilson had a one-year contract extension triggered despite the club's relegation.
 On 25 June 2025 however, he had his contract terminated by mutual consent.

 Cheltenham Town

 On 28 July 2025, Wilson signed a one-year contract with League Two club Cheltenham Town.

+On 5 May 2026, Cheltenham Town triggered Wilson's contract extension for the 2026–27 season after he met appearance-related clauses during the 2025–26 season.